Grocery Outlet Wino Wine Reviews – 3 Glass Rating

 Wine Review: 2019 Joseph Castan Côtes du Rhône – Vive la Biscuits!

-So here we are with the 2019 Joseph Castan Côtes du Rhône—13.5% ABV, 91 points from Wine Enthusiast, and lions embossed on the label […]
+So here we are with the 2019 Joseph Castan Côtes du Rhône—13.5% ABV, 91 points from Wine Enthusiast, and lions embossed on the […]

 Wine Review: 2020 Aristotle Petit Sirah – “Excellence Is Never an Accident”… a Nice Buzz, possibly so.